Gerard Béhague

-Gerard Henri Béhague (November 2, 1937 – June 13, 2005) was an eminent Franco-American ethnomusicologist and professor of Latin American music.
+Gerard Henri Luc Béhague (November 2, 1937 – June 13, 2005) was a Franco-American ethnomusicologist and professor of Latin American music.
 His specialty was the music of Brazil and the Andean countries and the influence of West Africa on the music of the Caribbean and South America, especially candomblé music.
 His lifelong work earned him recognition as the leading scholar of Latin American ethnomusicology.

 Biography

 Béhague was born in Montpellier, France and raised in Rio de Janeiro, Brazil.
 There he studied piano, music theory and composition at the National School of Music of the University of Brazil and the Brazilian Conservatory of Music.
 He earned a diploma from the latter (1959), a master's degree in musicology from the University of Paris (Sorbonne; 1962), and a Ph.D. in musicology from Tulane University (1966), where he studied under the noted music historian Gilbert Chase.
 In 1962, Béhague married Cecilia Pareja, a daughter of Ecuadorian writer and diplomat Alfredo Pareja Diezcanseco.